Forgot to mention!!

 - Quality time- give them your undivided attention.
 Plan a day to be off your devices and in the moment, it doesn’t have to be expensive but it does need to be thoughtful.
 CAMPING or a GETAWAY.

 - Words of Affirmation- write them a sentimental card/note or maybe book them a virtual show for an inspirational speech …I am not good at this one.
-DEFINITELY WRITE IN THE CARD.
+DEFINITELY ADD TO THE CARD.

 - If you ARE doing objects/gifts then make them consumable.
 Handmade soaps, their favorite cookies/chocolates, house plants, soy candles with wood wicks *check out* @boldbuffalocandleco on Instagram or Sincerely Sarah Jane on Etsy– support local.